chartmann1590/discord-summarizer/README.md

 2. Open your browser and navigate to `http://localhost:5000`

-3. Go to the Configuration page and enter:
+3. Go to the Configuration page and set up:
    - Your Discord user token
-   - Channel IDs (comma-separated)
+   - Channel IDs with optional server names
-   - Ollama server URL (default: http://localhost:11434)
+   - Ollama server URL
-   - Model name (default: llama3.2)
+   - Click "Load Models" to see available models
+   - Select your preferred model
+   - Choose your timezone and time format preference

 4. Save the configuration